Claude 2: Anthropic’s Alternative to GPT-4

 Access and Integration

-- claude.ai (web interface, free limited and paid).
+- claude.ai — web interface, free with limits and paid.

 - Amazon Bedrock — Claude 2 available as a model on AWS.